behreajj/CamZup/README.md

   - Support for high density pixel displays may be lost; I cannot test this at the moment, so please report issues with `image`.
   - The [arc](https://processing.org/reference/arc_.html) implementation has been changed to `mod` the start and stop angles.
 It no longer responds to [ellipseMode](https://processing.org/reference/ellipseMode_.html); `RADIUS` is the default behavior.
 When given nonuniform scales, the minimum is taken.
-  - The [PShape](https://processing.org/reference/PShape.html) interface has numerous problems stemming from both its implementation and its design.
-I encourage using `Curve` and `Mesh` objects.
+  - The [PShape](https://processing.org/reference/PShape.html) class has numerous problems stemming from both its implementation and its design.
+I encourage using `CurveEntity` and `MeshEntity` objects instead.
+  - [shapeMode](https://processing.org/reference/shapeMode_.html) is not supported.
   - [textMode](https://processing.org/reference/textMode_.html) `SHAPE` is not supported.
 However you can retrieve glyph outlines from a [PFont](https://processing.org/reference/PFont.html) with the `TextShape` class from the `pfriendly` package.
 (Reminder: the `PFont` needs to be loaded with [createFont](https://processing.org/reference/createFont_.html)).
-  - `Curve`s and `Mesh`es do not distinguish between an outline and contour shape.
-This means they do not properly handle glyphs for characters like 'o', 'p', and 'q'.
-  - [shapeMode](https://processing.org/reference/shapeMode_.html) is not supported.

 ### 2D
   - The `image` function for `PGraphicsJava2D` is ineffective, both in terms of frame rate and appearance.
 I recommend that an OpenGL renderer be used instead.
 Alternatively, rescale images to display size and tint them in an external application that specializes in raster image manipulation (e.g., [GIMP](https://www.gimp.org/)).
 I have made an image function which removes some of the padding around the native renderer's image function in cases where a `PImage` can be converted to an AWT image in `setup`.